Good Old Schooldays

-Good Old Schooldays is a 1930 American film produced by The Van Beuren Corporation and released by Pathe.
-The film, which features Milton and Rita Mouse, was directed by John Foster and Mannie Davis.
+Good Old Schooldays is a 1930 American animated short film produced by The Van Beuren Corporation and released by Pathé Exchange.
+The film, which features Willie Jones and other animals, was directed by John Foster and Mannie Davis, with synchronization by Gene Rodemich.

 Released on March 7, 1930, the film takes place inside of a schoolhouse, and is part of a series entitled Aesop's Sound Fables, though its plot has no relation to the fables.

 Characters

-As with many of the Aesop Sound Fables at that time, this cartoon featured both Milton and Rita Mouse.
-There are also other characters, like goats, dogs, and mice.
+This cartoon features a Willie Jones appearance.
+As with many of the Aesop Sound Fables at that time, there are also animal characters, like donkeys, dogs, and mice.